-The American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) reaffirmed in 2018 that porous media particle filtration systems (mechanical filters)remain the only systems proven to provide significant health benefits.
-It is crucial not only for the health and viability of your crops to maintain a clean growing and processing environment, but also for the health of your customers and employees.
+The American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) confirms that porous media particle filtration systems (mechanical filters)remain the only systems proven to provide significant health benefits.
+It is crucial for the health and viability of your crops to maintain a clean grow and processing environment.
+It is also important for the health of your customers and employees.

 The Golden Rules for a Clean Facility